Suri312006/undergradthesis/5-results.typ

 == Validation

 The first test is a basic scenario as a check to make sure the system is behaving as intended, and a more expressive test to demonstrate the flexibility of the model.
-Eventually I intend to work with my advisor and peers to form a proof of correctness for the security model, as well as empirical testing to demonstrate its rigidity.
+Eventually, I intend to work with my advisor and peers to form a proof of correctness for the security model, as well as empirical testing to demonstrate its rigidity.